DavidTParks/dev-portfolio-2.0/content/blogs/loadtest-your-nuxt-api-with-k6.md

 ## Setup

-It goes without saying we'll need a fresh **Nuxt** to get rolling!
+It goes without saying we'll need a fresh **Nuxt** application to get rolling!
 Go ahead and create a new Nuxt project using the command line tool of your choosing (I prefer npx).

 ```
-npx create nuxt-app nuxt-loadtest-example
+npx create-nuxt-app <project-name>
 ```

 Next, we need to make sure that we are setting our Nuxt [deployment target](https://nuxtjs.org/docs/2.x/features/deployment-targets/) to `server` since we will be making use of **serverMiddleware**.
 We'll also need to edit our `nuxt.config.js` to specify the directory we wish to use for API routes.
 Go ahead and add the following lines to your `nuxt.config.js` file.